Written by Greg Ellifritz

 The average police officer is not a highly trained gunfighter.
 Police training isn’t nearly as complete as most expect it to be.
 It clearly wasn’t enough to give this officer the ability to win her gunfight.
 Even though most police training is inadequate, it is FAR more extensive than any CCW class.
 What makes you think your four-hour certification class gives you the skills you need to win a gunfight?

 If you carry a gun, you probably need more training than you currently have.
 Training in the above listed concepts is widely available to everyone in the USA.
 It’s up to you to seek it out.
-If you are in the central Ohio area, this course will cover many of the concepts that are currently not addressed in the standard CCW class.
+If you are in the central Ohio area, my close quarters shooting courses will cover many of the concepts that are currently not addressed in the standard CCW class.